Changes to the config.xml file

 No need to add <feature> elements to the config.xml file

 If you intend to reuse your existing config.xml file, there is no longer any need to add <feature> elements to the config.xml file.
-The BlackBerry WebWorks tools will now handle adding these at build time, based on which plugins you've added to your project.
+The BlackBerry WebWorks tools now handle adding these elements at build time, based on which plugins you've added to your project.
 For best results, once you have added the required plugins to your project, you should remove all <feature> elements from your existing config.xml.